 Pacific Opera Victoria (POV) has earned a reputation as one of Canada's leading opera companies, thanks to its dynamic repertoire choices, its original productions, and its commitment to creating meaningful opportunities for artists and audiences.
-Founded in 1979 and incorporated in 1980, POV has become one of Canada's most exciting arts institutions, with an audience that is, per capita, two to five times that of any other Canadian opera company.
+Founded in 1979, POV has become one of Canada's most exciting arts institutions, with an audience that is, per capita, two to five times that of any other Canadian opera company.

 Pacific Opera Victoria builds opera from the ground up.
 We choose outstanding works from the operatic repertoire and create each production from scratch.
 Shaped by the creative vision of our directors and designers, each production is then built by our own team of production artists, staged in Victoria's beautiful, intimate Royal Theatre, and brought to life by a glorious collaboration of conductor and singers.

 POV's diverse range of repertoire includes wholly new productions of classic favourites – inviting newcomers into the world of opera and giving experienced operagoers a fresh look at a work they know well.
-Recent and upcoming productions of such beloved favourites as Carmen, The Magic Flute, and Tosca present relevant, compelling productions of these classic works.
+Recent and upcoming productions of such beloved favourites as The Barber of Seville, The Magic Flute, and Madama Butterfly present relevant, compelling productions of these classic works.

 We also present less frequently performed works that allow audiences to discover wonderful works that are new to them, to explore the breadth of the repertoire and to expand their ideas of the art form.